snjesus/xlxd-1/README.md

 # Introduction

 This is a (hopefully) improved version of the multi-protocol XLX-Reflector.
 Nearly all std::vector containers have been replaced with std::list containers.
 I beleive this is a far better choice for any collection where it is common to delete elements that are not at the end of the collection.
-In most cases, I beleive it makes the code simpler as well.
+In most cases, I beleive it makes the code handling the containers simpler as well.
 In this version, no classes are derrived from any standard containers.
-I consider this bad programing and while the origin XLX server worked using such derivations, it represents a possible problem when considering future development.
+I consider this highly ill-advised and while the origin XLX server worked using such derivations, it represents a possible problem when considering future development.

 The Makefile has been improved to provide automatically generated dependances.
+This significantly speeds up updating or improving the code

 The xlxd no longer has a daemon-mode.
 It is unnecessary for systemd.
 I only support systemd-based operating systems.
 Debian jessie or Ubuntu 18 is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Also, by default, ambed and xlxd are built without gdb support.
 If you want to add it, copy the `Makefile` in each build directory to `makefile` and modify that file.
 Finally, I have designed this repository so that you don't have to modify any file in the repository.
-Any file you will be modifying for your configuration will be a copy of a repository file that has a `.example` suffix.
-The one exception to this is `Makefile` mentioned previously.
+Follow the instructions below to build your transcoding XLX reflector.

 - 73 de n7tae